CQCL/pytket-custatevec/README.md

 ### Code style

-Code style can be checked locally using [pre-commit](https://pre-commit.com/) hooks; run pre-commit before commiting your changes and opening a pull request by executing
+Code style can be checked locally using [pre-commit](https://pre-commit.com/) hooks; run pre-commit before committing your changes and opening a pull request by executing
 ```
 pre-commit run
 ```